 And I’m totally down for anything that gives me another reason to eat nut butter!

-1. Preheat oven to 300F.
-Line a baking sheet with parchment or a non-stick mat.
-In a large bowl, mix together the almonds, flax seeds, hemp seeds, chia seeds, and maple syrup.
-Spread out almond mixture onto baking sheet and bake for 30 minutes, stirring once half way through.
+- Preheat oven to 300°F (150°C).
+Line a baking sheet with parchment paper.
+In a large bowl, mix together the almonds, flaxseeds, hemp hearts, chia seeds, and maple syrup until combined.

 Have you ever made homemade nut butter before?

 It is really quite easy if you have a processor or blender that will do the work.
 This recipe requires more time than any nut butter recipe I have made before (due to the almond roasting), but it was so worth it in the end!

 Mix together the almonds, chia, flax, hemp, and maple syrup.
 Spread out onto a lined baking sheet and bake for 30 minutes, stirring once half way through, at 300F.

 Eric came into the kitchen when I was making this yesterday morning and he said, ’Mmm it smells amazing in here!
 WOW!

 When I told him that I was making nut butter, he was crushed (he hates nut butter).